dubhater/vapoursynth-sangnom/README.md

         *   2:  single frame rate, keep bottom field

 ***
-*   aa: the strength of anti-aliasing
+*   aa: the strength of anti-aliasing, this value is considered in 8 bit clip
-    *   default: 48
+    *   default: 64
     *   range: 0 ...
-48
+168
+    *   note: don't use a too low value, it will produce crappy result, the default value is good enough
+    *   note: the default value 64 is equal to the aa=48 in AVISynth SangNom2

 ***
 *   planes: planes which are processed